euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 has significantly lower temperature response and cannot provide meaningful results.
-Within this range, however, the temperature is well constrained by the response functions of the AIA channels [Guennou2012]_ and can in principle be calculated to within ~0.015 [Judge2010]_.
+Within this range, however, the temperature is well constrained by the response functions of the AIA channels [Guennou2012]_ and can in principle be calculated with a precision of ~0.015 [Judge2010]_.

 The code takes a simplified approach by finding only the peak temperature of the DEM, and assuming the height and width to be fixed.
+They could instead be found using the same iterative approach, but this would significantly increase the paramater space and reduce the method's efficiency.
+A proper comparison of the results of this method and of one with a larger parameter space are beyond the scope of this work, and will be the topic of a subsequent paper.

-The width was set to be 0.1 and since the data are normalised relative to a given wavelength, the DEM is also normalised to unity.
+The width of the DEM was set to be 0.1 and since the data are normalised relative to a given wavelength, the DEM is also normalised to unity.
 A narrow width is selected for the DEM because, as shown by [Guennou2012a]_, the greater the width of the plasma DEM, the less likely it is that the inversion will correctly determine the DEM peak temperature (this is also shown by the tests described in section :ref:`modeltests`.
 With a narrow assumed width, plasmas which do have narrow DEMs will at least be correctly identified, whereas plasmas with a wide DEM would not necessarily be correctly identified by using a model DEM with a similar width.
 A Gaussian with a width of ~0.1 is the narrowest multi-thermal distribution which can be distinguished from an